-A separate charity, registered with the Charities Commission, raises money to help students of Truro and Penwith College by providing support towards the cost of educational trips, equipment and living costs.
-The charity has 3 trustees: the Accounting Officer, the Chair of Governors and one other Governor.
+A separate charity, registered with the Charities Commission, raises money to help students of Truro and Penwith College, Callywith College, Shewula High School in Eswatini along with other young people across Cornwall by providing support towards the cost of educational trips, equipment and living costs.
+The charity currently has 4 trustees: the Accounting Officer and Chair of Governors from Truro and Penwith College along with the two other Governors from Callywith College and Truro and Penwith College and is recruiting for a further independent trustee.
+The financial statements are not consolidated as the structure and articles do not allow for a financial return to Truro and Penwith College.

-The charity produces separate accounts, which show that at 31 July 2022 it has unrestricted reserves of £39,813 (2021: £54,732) and restricted reserves of £17,476 (2021: £18,841) with expenditure totalling £20,602 (2021: £12,463) for the period.
-During the period the College received some donations on behalf of the Trust Fund and also made some payments on behalf of the Trust Fund, resulting in a balance of £13,919 (2021: £394) owed to the College at 31 July 2022.
-Consolidated accounts have not been prepared on the grounds of materiality.
+The charity produces separate accounts, which show that at 31 July 2023 it has unrestricted reserves of £35,777 (2022: £40,813) and restricted reserves of £15,796 (2022: £17,476) with expenditure totalling £11,293 (2022: £20,602) for the period.
+The College manages the day-to-day functions of the Trust and during the period received donations on behalf of the Trust Fund and also made some payments on behalf of the Trust Fund, resulting in a balance of £343 (2022: £13,919) owed to the College at 31 July 2023.